Note: This video was made using an older version of the software.

 Now, if you change the reference in your Bible to start focusing on another passage, the Sermons Guide section will be updated to track it, ensuring that relevant sermons are only a click away.

 Save this as a Layout, along with other standard commentaries and reference material, so you can use it again when preparing for your next sermon.

 Finding Sermons of Interest within a Specific Sermon Archive

-Start a new search by clicking the Search icon in the Command box:
+Start a new search by clicking the Search icon in the toolbar:

-Click the link to open the resources dropdown menu (this might currently show Everything, All resources, or something else):
+Click the link to open the resources dropdown menu:

 - Enter the name of the preacher you're interested in and select the appropriate Sermon Archive